 Cabot real estate is some of the most expensive in Arkansas, although Cabot house values don't compare to the most expensive real estate in the U.S.

-Cabot is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cabot doesn't have a public transportation system that people use for their commute.

 The people who call Cabot home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cabot residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cabot include English, Irish, Italian, and Scots-Irish.
+The greatest number of Cabot residents report their race to be White, followed by Asian.
+Important ancestries of people in Cabot include English, Irish, Scottish, and Italian.

 The most common language spoken in Cabot is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Thai.